 Summary: What is college writing like?
 This report describes a series of pilot workshops for high school juniors focused on this question.
 Students in the workshops quickly discovered that college writing is not the traditional five-paragraph essay.
 Instead, it is multifaceted, always involves critical thinking, and is the most common form of assessment.
-These principles and others are outlined in this short report, which also gives some information about developing the workshops.
-This resource is useful in the planning stages of similar workshops on academic discourse for high school students, and demonstrates the importance of an inquiry stance to questions about writing.
+These principles and others are outlined below along with a small window into developing the workshops.
+Perhaps this can inspire you during the planning stages of similar workshops on academic discourse for high school students.

 Original Date of Publication: 2005

 “Do not write a five paragraph essay.
 Not all paragraphs have to be the same size.
 Topic sentences don’t always have to be at the beginning of each paragraph.”
 These words from my professor, Gail Offen-Brown, completely shocked me on my first day of College Writing R1A.
 Her words contradicted everything I learned in high school: every essay required the traditional five paragraphs with six to eight sentences in each paragraph.
 Topic sentences needed to be at the beginning of the paragraphs—all of which were now thrown out the window.
 I struggled to adjust to this new form of unconventional writing.

 This excerpt from “Not-the-Five-Paragraph Essay,” written by first-year college student Trinh Nguyen, puts a young person’s spin on what happens when she struggles to unlearn the lessons she learned so well in high school.
 The essay is sure to inspire talk among teachers and students about the writing and reading that will greet students in college.
 Already it is in circulation as part of a packet of materials used at pilot workshops held this spring by seven writing project sites for small groups of high school juniors.